-2.1 Board policies and procedures manual has been complete delivery of overall milestones, first set of drafts, target dat manual, and for final approval.
-Na rrative input: (please provide written input if needed) Rating 2.2 An annual planning calendar has been completed which incluand timeline for developing a five-year strategic plan for Foundation, the annual budget process, and other import activities-need dates for milestones. or the District and Na rrative input: (please provide written input if needed) Rating 2.3 Improved communications with the Board of Directors.
-Na rrative input: (please provide written input if needed) Rating
+2.1 Board policies and procedures manual has been completed-need dates fo delivery of overall milestones, first set of drafts, target date for first draft o manual, and for final approval.
+Nar rative input: (please provide written input if needed) Rating 2.2 An annual planning calendar has been completed which includes and timeline for developing a five-year strategic plan for the Foundation, the annual budget process, and other important activities-need dates for milestones. e District and Nar rative input: (please provide written input if needed) Rating 2.3 Improved communications with the Board of Directors.
+Nar rative input: (please provide written input if needed) Rating